wikirate/Wikirate4J/README.md

 ### Getting Started

 If you are new using Wikirate4J, this is the place to begin.
-The main goal of this short tutorial is to get you started with Wikirate4pJ.
+The main goal of this short tutorial is to get you started with Wikirate4J.
 We will not go into too much detail here but we will present some basics.

 #### Hello Wikirate4J

+Wikirate4J makes it trivial to interact with Wikirate4J API

 ####